 Compensatory mitigation means the restoration, establishment, enhancement, and/or in certain circumstances preservation of wetlands, streams and other aquatic resources for the purposes of offsetting unavoidable adverse impacts which remain after all appropriate and practicable avoidance and minimization has been achieved (33 CFR 332.2).
-Under the USEPA and USACE jointly promulgated 2010 Final Compensatory Mitigation Rule regulations, there are three mechanisms for providing compensatory mitigation (listed in order of preference as established by the regulations): private mitigation banks, in-lieu fee programs, and permittee-responsible mitigation (PRM).
+Under the USEPA and the USACE jointly promulgated 2010 Final Compensatory Mitigation Rule regulations, there are three mechanisms for providing compensatory mitigation (listed in order of preference as established by the regulations): private mitigation banks, in-lieu fee programs, and permittee-responsible mitigation (PRM).

 South Carolina does not currently operate in-lieu fee programs; therefore, the mitigation strategy for this project focused on mitigation banks and PRM.
-SCDOT estimated stream and wetland impacts associated with RA1 and RA5 to prepare a mitigation strategy for the project.
-All streams and wetlands within the preliminary construction limits of the reasonable alternatives, plus a designated buffer between 10 and 20 feet wide, were calculated as potential impacts.
-This estimate did not count streams and wetlands in bridged areas as impacts.
+The SCDOT estimated stream and wetland impacts associated with the RPA and the Refined RPA in order to prepare a mitigation strategy for the project.
+All streams and wetlands within the preliminary construction limits of the alternatives, plus a designated buffer width of 10 feet, were calculated as potential impacts.
+This estimate did not include streams and wetlands in bridged areas as impacts; however, inlet and outlet armoring was estimated and included in the final mitigation calculation.
 This estimate also assumed that impacts to Tributary 39, which is a 3,959 linear foot long tributary that parallels I-20, would be avoided and/or minimized.
 This assumption was made because Tributary 39 is located near the project termini on I-20, and construction limits would likely be adjusted to avoid full impact of this feature.
-Using these assumptions, SCDOT estimates that the proposed project would need approximately 58,750 to 68,287 stream credits and 21 to 26 wetland credits to offset project impacts.
+Using these assumptions, SCDOT estimates that the proposed project would need approximately 58,750 to 68,287 stream credits and 21 to 26 wetland credits to offset project impacts for the project impacts.
 Mitigation credit estimates are based on the Charleston District USACE 2010 Compensatory Mitigation Guidelines.